Skip to main content

 New Nepal Study Abroad: Explore the interweaving of culture and biology

-A brand-new, three-week study abroad opportunity in Nepal is being launched for students to experience.
+For the second time, a three-week study abroad opportunity in Nepal is available for students to experience.
 Led by Dee Denver, head of the Department of Integrative Biology, the Intersections of Biodiversity and Buddhist Cultures in Nepal course promises a trek through the Himalayas, excursions in lowland jungles, and time spent in centuries-old monasteries.

 Catherine Raffin poses in front of a bush of vibrant pink flowers.